 When it comes to the design of your eCommerce website, looking great is, of course, very important – but it’s the ease of use that’s the main factor to consider here.
 No matter how stunning the design is or how many modern features you have when it comes to how your site looks, if your customers can’t find what they are actually looking for, then they’re not going to last very long until they check out a competitor’s website instead.

 Make website navigation the centerpiece of your store.
 Clearly display a menu that takes customers to the various categories of products that you offer and have a search bar front and center on the header of your website so that customers can easily type in what they are looking for at any point when browsing.
+You can use popups to redirect your visitors to special offer page or events directly without going through too many clicks.

 One of the downfalls of online shopping is that customers don’t get the chance to see the product in person, touch it, or try it on before they buy it.
 In some cases, this might not be such an issue, for example, if you’re selling phone chargers and USB cables – but if you’re selling anything highly visual like clothes, home furnishings, art or footwear, then you’ll need to put some effort into making sure that your customers have a really clear idea of what they are getting.
 Don’t be afraid to be very image-heavy on your eCommerce website and have a range of clear, professional photographs and videos showing your products from all angles.

 Adding reviews to your eCommerce website is crucial, and that doesn’t mean just copy and paste some of your best reviews from Google and display them on the homepage.
-While you should definitely embed some overall reviews of your store from sites like Google, Facebook, and Trustpilot and have them on display for customers to read, don’t just stop there.
+While you should definitely embed some overall testimonials or reviews of your store from sites like Google, Facebook, and Trustpilot and have them on display for customers to read, don’t just stop there.

 Switching on reviews for each product that you sell is essential for providing customers with as much information as possible.
 Along with the detailed description and photographs that you’ve included, they’ll also be able to find out more about what other people who’ve bought the product in the past have to say about it.
 Statistics show that customers are more likely to buy products that have reviews attached to them, and it’ll help you build credibility and trust for your brand.